wilsontelab/agFree-docs/docs/00_code-installation/33_download-code-resources.md

 Some agFree software dependencies are not available via conda and must be downloaded as needed using the following agFree pipeline actions.
-Use these actions directly, or call them using the {% include templates.md type=download %}
+Use these actions directly, or call them using the {% include templates.html type="download" %}.

 [singularity](https://docs.sylabs.io/guides/latest/user-guide/)
 must be available on your system for some of these commands to succeed.